 Instax film, like Polaroid Film, has light-sensitive chemicals in the film and is coated with a chemical to fix the image from light and to stop the development process when the film is ejected from the camera.
 The film needs to be protected from direct sunlight (UV light) to ensure best results and keep from overexposure or fading while it is developing.

-To protect your Instax film during developmentOpens in a new tab., Fujifilm recommends covering the film with your hand as soon as it’s ejected from the camera in you are in direct sunlight (like outside on a sunny day).
+To protect your Instax film during development, Fujifilm recommends covering the film with your hand as soon as it’s ejected from the camera in you are in direct sunlight (like outside on a sunny day).
 You could even put your hand over the slot area before the photo even comes out so it’s protected from direct sunlight as soon as it is ejected.

 Once the film has stopped ejecting from the camera (don’t pull it out of the camera while it is ejecting or it will damage the film), take the film out of the camera and turn it over with the image face-down and place it on a flat surface.
 If you don’t have access to a location out of direct light you can protect your film from light after it ejects from your camera by putting it face down on inside a jacket pocket or inside an empty film packaging.